nkey-ops/notes/algorithms/Union Find.md

 Determine whether two variables are a part of the same set.

     Union-find cost model.
-    When studying algorithms to imple- ment the union-find API, we count array accesses (the num- ber of times an array entry is accessed, for read or write).
+    When studying algorithms to implement the union-find API, we count array accesses (the number of times an array entry is accessed, for read or write).

 [[#Union-find implementation]]